kpishere/homie_heatPump/README.md

 ## Upcoming

 Will be continuing with monitoring data collection from operation of unit and with validated measurements, adding a property(ies) to the MQTT stream for these values.
+Progress on the display class and accessing properties has been made.
+To make this faster though, there was a pause in the project to add OTA update capability (was doing too much running from office to furnace!).
+This is very close to working.